zulip/zulip/docs/prod-requirements.md

   missed message notifications, password reminders if you're not using SSO, etc.).

-#### Authentication

-Zulip supports several different authentications methods.
-You'll want to be able to enable at least one authentication method.
-Each has a different set of prerequisites, as indicated below.

-* For **Email/password authentication**, you'll need an SMTP provider (Google IMAP, Amazon SES, Sendgrid, etc.) and ability to access outgoing SMTP ports (usually 25, 465, or 587).
-* For LDAP username/password authentication, you'll need access to an LDAP server/service and ability to access LDAP ports if the server is not on the same machine as Zulip.
-* For Google authentication, you'll need to have a Google developer account with the Google OAuth2 api configured and enabled.
-* For authentication using an existing Single-Sign-On (SSO) system, you'll need that system in place.
-* For passwordless login as any user, there are no extra requirements, but this should never be used in production, **only for development.**

 Once you have met these requirements, see [full instructions for installing Zulip in production](prod-install.html).